If you’re a member of AUSfund, we will try to combine your super for you. Here's how it works.

 As the choice of receiving account is based on a mathematical calculation, we may transfer your AUSfund balance to an account other than your preferred super account.
 However, you can transfer your super to a fund of your choosing before Cross Fund Matching occurs.

-Cross Fund Matching occurs annually.
-Analysis for the current exercise commenced in early December 2017.
-AUSfund will transfer matched accounts in early 2018.
+Cross Fund Matching usually occurs annually.
+Analysis for the current exercise is due to commence in mid-2019 with the transfer of matched accounts in the latter half of the year.

-We will send all transferred members an exit statement after the transfer is complete.
+We will send all transferred members an exit statement to their last known mailing address after the transfer is complete.

 If you do not wish to have your accounts combined through Cross Fund Matching and want to leave your super with AUSfund, you can notify us of your choice.